How do I Choose the Best Birdwatching Camera?

 Optical Zoom vs. Digital Zoom

-Optical zoom magnifies the subject directly through the lens, keeping the image clear.
+Optical zoom magnifies the object directly through the lens, keeping the image clear.
 Digital zoom, by contrast, crops and enlarges, which can make images grainy.
 Aim for a camera with at least a 20x optical zoom to get sharp shots of distant birds.

 Our Pick